camunda/camunda-docs/docs/self-managed/operational-guides/application-configs.md

       ...
 ```

 Notice how both the environment variable and the configuration file are configuring the same option with conflicting settings.
 The environment variable has the bucket name set as `zeebetest1` and the `configuration` option has the bucket name as `zeebeOtherBucketName`.
-So which option will override the other?
+Which option will override the other?

 In this case, the environment variable will take priority, because in the [Spring Documentation: Externalized Configuration](https://docs.spring.io/spring-boot/docs/1.5.6.RELEASE/reference/html/boot-features-external-config.html):